michael-collins/feeling-responsive/collections/_assignments/project-1.md

    * What are the components that comprise these systems?
 How are these systems established?
 Who or what are the system participants?
    * How might changes to their core function or disfunction change outcomes?
    * Think of ways to visualize these ideas literally and abstractly.
-4. **Activating approach:** Participate in a cause or ideological avenue for engaging in conversation, dialogue, education, or awareness building.
+4. **Activating approach:** Create primitives as a means to participate in a cause or ideological avenue for engaging in conversation, dialogue, education, or awareness building.
-   * What is the function of a 3D primitive in this context?
+   * What is the function of a primitive in this context?
+   * How might primitives be used as a teaching tool, or a tool or designing solutions to problems?
    * Will you be creating objects or images?
-   * How will those who view or interact with your work
+   * How will those who view or interact with your work?
-5. Situating approach:
+5. **Situating approach:** Establish a framework, story, or narrative within which your project ideas live.
+   * How might you use a curatorial process to present relationships between objects or ideas?
+   * What is the framework that helps structure your ideas?

 ### Choose a format

 1. Poster design
-2. Magazine or book illustration
+2. Magazine or book illustration format
 3. 3D prints with high quality photo documentation and accompanying renders
    * These can be ordered through Penn State Maker Commons or 3D printing service websites such as Sculpteo or Shapeways.
 4. Realtime display on Sketchfab.com
-5.
+5. Modular game assets